SuperPrower/DIYLeverless/woodbox/MAKING.md

 ## Miscellaneous stuff

 I also added some furniture gliders made from felt (see the picture above).
 Normally people add non-slip rubber feet to their controllers, but I haven't felt the need to - I just wanted to protect my controller from the surfaces (or vice versa), and make it a bit more comfortable to play with when wearing shorter clothing.
 I think it worked well enough.

+The artwork was printed at the copy shop.
+Next time, I would go for a glossier and thicker paper to make it easier to cut holes for buttons.